Russia diplomat says U.S. high-tech export curbs will be a blow

 But Sergei Oznobishchev, director at the Institute for Strategic Assessments think-tank in Moscow, said many other joint space exploration projects would suffer immediately.

-"This is a very sensitive issue since our defense industry was completely unprepared for such developments," he said.
+"This is a very sensitive issue since our defence industry was completely unprepared for such developments," he said.
 "Both sides will suffer but Russia will lose out more in terms of technology transfer."

 "For us, this cooperation was largely a technology school," he added.